Gloriosa superba 'Rothschildiana'

 How to Grow and Care

 Select a location that receives six to eight hours of direct sunlight a day.
-In southern climates, a location that allows the vines to grow in full sun while the roots of the plant remain shaded is the best location for growing a Gloriosa Lily plant.
-Some protection from afternoon sun may be needed as well.
+In southern climates, an area that allows the vines to grow in full sun while the plant's roots remain shaded is the best location for growing a Gloriosa Lily plant.
+Some protection from the afternoon sun may be needed as well.

-Erect a 6-to 8-foot (1.8 to 2.4 m) trellis for your Gloriosa Lilies prior to planting.
+Erect a 6-to 8-foot (1.8 to 2.4 m) trellis for your Gloriosa Lilies before planting.
 Check that it is secure and will not topple under the weight of the growing Gloriosa Lilies.